qydchen/SafeHavn/docs/component-hierarchy.md

 Sorting will sort and render based on the parameters.

 **FooterContainer**
-- Footer - About Us, Careers, my LinkedIn, my GitHub, etc.
+- Footer - About Us, Careers, my LinkedIn, my GitHub, etc. - DONE

 **SelectContainer**
-- Header
+- Header DONE
 - PictureModal - will have carousel feature after clicking
-- NavigationContainer - Scrolls down to determined section
+- NavigationContainer - Scrolls down to determined section - INCOMPLETE
-+ SummaryContainer
++ SummaryContainer DONE
 + ReviewsContainer
 + HostInfo? (bonus)
 + Map - Map with a unprecise location (circle)
-- BookingPanelContainer - positioned absolute
+- BookingPanelContainer - positioned absolute - INCOMEPLETE
-- Footer
+- Footer DONE

 Select (Details) page will have a header, followed by a PictureModal.
 On the left, the Navigation Container will assist the user to scroll down to the relevant section (Summary Container, Reviews Container, Host Info, Map).
 On the right, an absolute BookingPanel will persist.

-**SummaryContainer**
-- Summary

-Summary will probably be a selector and will map out a render from top to bottom (about, space, amenity, description, cancellation).

 **ReviewsContainer**
 - Reviews